Hello!

 Learn More

-Visit this article to learn more about a treatment that has helped reduce parenteral support in people with short bowel syndrome.
+Visit this article to learn how long-acting apraglutide has helped reduce the need for parenteral support in individuals with short bowel syndrome.

 Learn More